google/earthengine-community/tutorials/introduction-to-dynamic-world-pt-1/index.md

   ]
 };

-// Clip the composite and add it to the Map Map.addLayer(dwComposite.clip(geometry), dwVisParams, 'Classified Composite');
+// Clip the composite and add it to the Map.
+Map.addLayer(dwComposite.clip(geometry), dwVisParams, 'Classified Composite');
 ```